 Campus Field Plots

-The St. Paul campus features outdoor land set aside for plant research, teaching and outreach activities.
+The Twin Cities Campus in St. Paul features outdoor land set aside for plant research, teaching and outreach activities.
 This land is divided into research plots and project areas and features a mix of both conventional and organic production systems.
 Typical crops grown in the plots include traditional MN crops like corn, soybean, wheat, barley, and alfalfa, as well as, some more specialty crops including tomatoes, peppers, and industrial hemp.
-Learn more.

 Plant Growth Facilities

 The St. Paul campus plant growth facilities support a wide range of teaching and research projects, across multiple departments and colleges.
 The facilities include state-of-the-art greenhouses as well as specially designed classrooms that allow for plant research and education to take place year round.
 Projects supported by the facilities vary from aquaponics, plant breeding, disease resistance, insect control, organic production and much more.

 The MAES manages environmentally controlled growth chambers in locations across the St. Paul campus.
 The chambers are programmable and can sustain consistent environmental control for temperature, daylength, lighting intensity, etc. The capabilities of the chambers allow researchers to investigate plant growth and development of several plant species of interest from Arabidopsis to soybean.